jamesbraza/onetwofoureight.com/content/about.md

 The exponential nature of the sequence paired with its simplicity makes 1248 thought-provoking.
-It plays with the idea of connecting the creative right brain with the logial left brain, as the text "one two four eight" mirrors the concrete digits 1248.
+It plays with the idea of connecting the creative right brain with the logical left brain, as the text "one two four eight" mirrors the concrete digits 1248.

 How should one say 1248?
-Think: Buzz Lightyear's pronounciation of "to infinity" from [his quote](https://youtu.be/sEQoOjj7j4o) "to infinity and beyond!"
+Think: Buzz Lightyear's pronunciation of "to infinity" from [his quote](https://youtu.be/sEQoOjj7j4o) "to infinity and beyond!"

 Welcome, sit back, relax, and head over to the [posts page][1] to get started.